MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Summary statistics

-  - **hist()** (= Histogram) is a graphical way of summarizing distributions - it creates a number of "bins" and calculates how many of the data points fall into each bin.
+  - **hist()** (= Histogram) We used the hist() function before, as showed, hist() is a graphical way of summarizing distributions - it creates a number of "bins" and calculates how many of the data points fall into each bin.
   - We can also summarize by the center point in the data:
   - **mean():**